 Finally, Jeremiah prophesied the New Covenant.
 The key clause is the forgiveness of iniquity and remembering our sins no more:

 33 For this is the covenant that I will make with the house of Israel after those days, declares the Lord: I will put my law within them, and I will write it on their hearts.
 And I will be their God, and they shall be my people.
 34 And no longer shall each one teach his neighbor and each his brother, saying, ‘Know the Lord,’ for they shall all know me, from the least of them to the greatest, declares the Lord.
 For I will forgive their iniquity, and I will remember their sin no more.”
 (Jer.
-31:33-34, ESV)
+31:33-34, ESV, emphasis added)

 Hebrews 8 also quotes Jer.
 31:31-34.
 And the Epistle to Hebrews says the Sinai covenant is obsolete.
 Jesus is now launching the cancellation of this old Sinai covenant, and he is doing it by taking over two elements of the Passover meal: bread and wine.

-Given the above contexts, the Passover ritual had no place for the words “this is my body.” it must have shocked the twelve Jewish disciples when Jesus says the wine is his blood and to drink it, even though it is symbolically–not literally–his blood, and the disciples could see with their own eyes that it was wine.
+Given the above contexts, the Passover ritual had no place for the words “this is my body.”
+It must have shocked the twelve Jewish disciples when Jesus says the wine is his blood and to drink it, even though it is symbolically–not literally–his blood, and the disciples could see with their own eyes that it was wine.
 It was shocking, for they were not permitted by law to eat blood, let alone to drink it.
 For centuries later, people falsely accused Christians of cannibalism (France p.
 993).

 Streamlining it to its essence, Jesus raised up the Passover to a whole different level.
 He made it his own.
 It now speaks of intimacy and relationship with him (John 15).
 In Luke 22:18, he says it a memorial or remembrance of him.

 He had blessed God for bread before (Matt.
 14:19).
 The typical Jewish prayer of thanksgiving: “Blessed are you, O Lord our God, king of the universe, who brings forth bread from the earth” (m.Ber.
 6:1).
-It comes from the Greek verb eulogeō (pronounced eu-loh-geh-oh, and the “g” is hard, as in “get”), and it literally means to “speak well.”
+In Greek the verb comes from the Greek verb eulogeō (pronounced eu-loh-geh-oh, and the “g” is hard, as in “get”), and it literally means to “speak well.”
 BDAG defines the term, depending on the context, as follows: (1) “to say something commendatory, speak well of, praise, extol”; (2) “to ask for bestowal of special favor, especially of calling down God’s gracious power, bless”; (3) “to bestow a favor, provide with benefits.”
 Here it is the second definition.
 Some translations have “he gave thanks.”
 Being grateful even for food shows gratitude and an acknowledgement that God is the source.
 This is a special meal.

 The bread: In Luke’s version Jesus said of the bread, “This is my body.”
 In Matthew’s version he said, “Take, eat; this is my body” (26:26).
 In Mark’s version he said, “Take; this is my body” (14:22).
 So do these words permit a miraculous transformation under the appearance of the bread into the literal, glorified body of Jesus?
 Didn’t Jesus say, “This bread is my body”?
 Surely there is something mysterious going on.
 But what exactly?

 The cup: it was a literal cup, but it stands in for the wine.
 It is used in a metaphorical sense, for wrath (Matt.
 20:22-23 and Mark 10:38-39).
 But in Luke’s version, he said “This cup is the New Covenant in my blood.”
 He did not say “this is my blood.”
 Yes, he said in Matthew’s version of the wine: “Drink of it, everyone, for this is my blood of the covenant” (v.
 28).
 And Mark says the same, but with a slight variation (v.
 24).
 But Luke’s version has the intervening vessel instead of the direct statement.
-Therefore, we should not overread the words.
+Therefore, we should not overread the words in Matthew and Mark.